 The facts in this request present an example of the reason that the Ethics Code provides for a waiver of the two-year post-employment restriction.
 While such waivers are not favored, in this instance, the granting of a waiver is justified.
-A waiver of the two-year post-employment prohibition pursuant to the undue hardship standard is GRANTED for a period not to exceed fifteen (15) weeks from its commencement, at a rate not to exceed \$20.00 per hour, plus mileage to and from inspection sites if made with a personal vehicle, as presented by the Department in its request.
+A waiver of the two-year post-employment prohibition pursuant to the undue hardship standard is GRANTED for a period not to exceed one (1) year from its commencement, on a part-time basis, at a rate not to exceed \$34.44 per hour, plus mileage to and from inspection sites if made with a personal vehicle, as presented by the Department in its request.
 The Commission emphasizes, however, that the granting of this waiver must not be interpreted as permission for the County government to refrain from doing its part to move forward as quickly as the circumstances allow to finalize the hiring process of permanent, full-time inspectors.
 Should the Requester need conditions which are not specifically granted in this waiver opinion, the Department must consult with the Ethics Commission again regarding any additional or continued needs along these same lines.
-The Commission commends the Requester who acted quickly on this matter and moved forward on finding a solution to a very real problem in the correct manner.
-The CoVid-19 pandemic has presented County officials and employees with highly unusual circumstances and an uncertain present and future.
-In many instances, this has required creative diligence to complete tasks and duties which may have been deemed routine just a few short months ago.
-The citizens of New Castle County can be reassured, by this example, that the public servants employed by their County government are committed to remaining within the parameters of the Ethics Code while providing quality service to County citizens notwithstanding the challenges presented by this pandemic.
+The Commission commends the Requester for consulting the Ethics Commission about this waiver request and notes that the citizens of New Castle County can be reassured, by this example, that the public servants employed by their County government are committed to remaining within the parameters of the Ethics Code while providing quality service to County citizens.